Frequently Asked Questions

 It will also be useful to make a backup of your images.

-We typically stay in hotels in the 3-4 star category.
-Not all destinations offer these types of properties.
 We look for unique hotels that offer cultural, historic, and/or authentic features.

 Depending on the size of the group, smaller boutique hotels may have limited room inventory.
 Although we always look for the best accommodations, in some remote locations, we may be limited to hotels, lodges, bed & breakfasts, or branded chain hotels of lesser quality.